zgompert/TimemaColorPatternTimeseries/README.md

 ## Genomes

-We have four phased genomes that were part of (Gompert et al. 2025)[https://www.science.org/doi/full/10.1126/science.adp3745].
+We have four phased genomes that were part of [Gompert et al. 2025](https://www.science.org/doi/full/10.1126/science.adp3745).
 We also have newer phased genomes from Edinburgh genomics, which are in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/timema/hic_genomes/edinburgh`.
 The cen* genomes are from Dovetail, the rest are Edinburh.
 Here is a summary of where things stand:

 | ID | Location | Phenotype | Cactus aligns | SibeliaZ aligns |
 |---------|-----|---------|:-:|:-:|